ignithor/ARP_assignments/README.md

 #### Drone

-The code processes incoming messages to update obstacle data or drone force components, then calculates and resets the total repulsive forces from obstacles.
+The code processes incoming messages to update obstacle data or drone force components, then calculates and resets the total repulsive forces from obstacles and from the walls.
 It iterates through each obstacle to compute the repulsive force based on the distance from the drone, applying the force if within a specified range.

 #### Input